 Meaning in the wild, they feed on dead or decaying organic matter, which is definitely something we want to keep on top of in a terrarium.
 But that’s not all; they also love to eat mold – making them the perfect terrarium janitors.

-In a bioactive terrarium/vivarium ecosystem, the natural cycle of decay should provide everything your springtails need to keep them going.
+In a bioactive terrarium/vivarium ecosystem, the natural cycle of decay should provide your springtails with the organic material they need to keep them going.

 But what about an isolated culture?